You have several options:

 - You permanently move out of our service area and don't voluntarily disenroll.

-- CMS were to stop allowing Regence to provide Medicare Advantage or Part D coverage.
+- CMS were to stop allowing Asuris to provide Medicare Advantage or Part D coverage.

-- Regence chooses to no longer offer Medicare Advantage or Medicare Part D plans.
+- Asuris chooses to no longer offer Medicare Advantage or Medicare Part D plans.

 UM is the way we review the type and amount of care you’re getting.
 This involves looking at the setting for your care and its medical necessity.
 Clinical professionals make decisions based on our clinical review criteria, guidelines and medical policies.
 Examples of UM procedures are: pre-service review (prior-authorization), concurrent review (including urgent concurrent review) and post-service review.